Emergence of complex systems

 Alterations of genetic material do not occur magically for no reason.
 It's not as though viruses undergo immense, abrupt, inexplicable changes, and the immune system finds itself suddenly at a loss (when this happens, it’s an example of a failed immune system, rather than a thriving one).
 Viral genomes undergo incremental changes that our immune cells are constantly scrambling to identify and tackle.

+The fact that our immune system is able to successfully attack and destroy a virus at a particular point in time doesn’t attest to the existence of a supreme designer who drew up blueprints for our body.
 It simply shows us that our immune system mobilised its resources, tested a range of defence mechanisms on the viral invaders, and, by making slight amendments to its tools, generated fresh strategies to confront the new challenges.
 This process took place over an extended period of time, and will continue to do so.

 Similarly, in other seemingly complex systems, individual components did not assemble themselves simultaneously and just happen to emerge, perfectly in sync, each in its place.
 On the contrary, many systems start out with a few units, and gradually accumulate more features and emergent properties, until they become the behemoths that we observe today.